 Constantly Upgrade Your Routine

-You can make your strength routine more challenging by:
+You can make your strength training program more challenging by:

 - Increasing the number of reps or sets for a given exercise